 - S.2.3.
-DIRECTIONAL FLOW VALVES.- Valves intended to prevent reversal of flow shall be automatic in operation. - S.2.4.
+DIRECTIONAL FLOW VALVES.- A measuring system shall be equipped with a valve or other effective means, automatic in operation and installed in or adjacent to the measuring element, to prevent reversal of flow of the product being measured.
+[Amended 1982] - S.2.4.
 MAINTENANCE OF LIQUID STATE.- A device shall be so designed and installed that the product being measured will remain in a liquid state during the passage through the meter. - S.2.5.
 THERMOMETER WELL.- Means shall be provided for inserting, for test purposes, a mercury-in-glass thermometer either - (a) in the liquid chamber of the meter, or - (b) in the meter inlet or discharge line and immediately adjacent to the meter. - S.2.6.
-AUTOMATIC TEMPERATURE COMPENSATION.
-A device may be equipped with an adjustable automatic means for adjusting the indication and registration of the measured volume of product to the volume at 60 °F. - S.2.6.1.
-PROVISION FOR DEACTIVATING.
-On a device equipped with an automatic temperature compensating mechanism that will indicate or record only in terms of gallons compensated to 60 °F, provision shall be made to facilitate the deactivation of the automatic temperature compensating mechanism so that the meter may indicate, and record if it is equipped to record, in terms of the uncompensated volume.
+AUTOMATIC TEMPERATURE COMPENSATION.- A device may be equipped with an adjustable automatic means for adjusting the indication and registration of the measured volume of product to the volume at 60 °F. - S.2.6.1.
+PROVISION FOR DEACTIVATING.- On a device equipped with an automatic temperature compensating mechanism that will indicate or record only in terms of gallons compensated to 60 °F, provision shall be made to facilitate the deactivation of the automatic temperature compensating mechanism so that the meter may indicate, and record if it is equipped to record, in terms of the uncompensated volume.
 [Amended 1972]. - S.2.6.2.
-PROVISION FOR SEALING.- Provision shall be made for applying security seals in such a manner that an automatic temperature-compensating system cannot be disconnected and that no adjustment may be made to the system. - S.2.7.
+PROVISION FOR SEALING.
+Provision shall be made for applying security seals in such a manner that an automatic temperature-compensating system cannot be disconnected and that no adjustment may be made to the system. - S.2.7.
 FOR RETAIL MOTOR-FUEL DEVICES ONLY. - S.2.7.1.
 ZERO-SET-BACK INTERLOCK.- A retail motor-fuel device of the meter type shall be so constructed that, after a particular delivery cycle has been completed by movement of the starting lever to its shut-off position, or to what would appear to be its normal shutoff position from some reasonable "customer" position, an effective automatic interlock will prevent a subsequent delivery being started until the indicating elements have been returned to their correct zero positions. - S.3.
 DESIGN OF DISCHARGE LINES AND DISCHARGE LINE VALVES. - S.3.1.
-DIVERSION OF MEASURED LIQUID.- No means shall be provided by which any measured liquid can be diverted from the measuring chamber of the meter or the discharge line therefrom.
+DIVERSION OF MEASURED LIQUID.
+No means shall be provided by which any measured liquid can be diverted from the measuring chamber of the meter or the discharge line therefrom.
 However, two or more delivery outlets may be permanently installed if means are provided to insure that: - (a) liquid can flow from only one such outlet at one time, and